jeffThompson/PhysicalComputing/Week02_LEDs/Code/02-InternalLED.md

 time.sleep(0.5)        # and pause again
 ```

 Better, but it will only blink once then stop!
+We can fix that...

 ***